• Skip to main content

 Sushi nori (or roasted seaweed sheets) are the dark green sheets that you roll your sushi up in.
 They are fairly easy to find in supermarkets.
 Read my 'top tips' below for a few pointers on working with nori sheets.

 Sushi ginger I love this stuff!!
-It is a pink pickled ginger quite specific to Japan.
+It is a pickled ginger quite specific to Japan.
 I bought mine, but if you make a lot of sushi it is very easy to make your own which will work out a lot cheaper.
 This is a good recipe.

 Equipment